 An important result is that when the analysis error is smaller, as in the initial part (03:00 UTC) of R21, because of the many fast instabilities present in the first stages of error growth, only an insignificant fraction of the forecast error is captured by the set of 12 bred modes.
-This is evident in the bottom panel of Fig. 5.
+This is evident in

+345 the bottom panel of Fig. 5.

-- A supplementary 12-bred-vector set has been computed in a separate run: for 18H control trajectory with rescaling amplitudes 0.36 and period 30 min; for R21 control trajectory with 0.100 amplitude and 15 min period.
-A total of 24 orthonormal bred vectors is then available in these two cases, and the square norm of the error orthogonal projection onto each set is shown as a function of the subspace dimension - 20 in Fig. 6.
+12 additional bred vectors have been computed for two selected cases4: for 18H control trajectory with rescaling amplitudes 0.36 and period 30 min; for R21 control trajectory with 0.100 amplitude and 15 min period.
+A total of 24 orthonormal bred vectors is then available in these two cases, and the square norm of the error orthogonal projection onto each set is shown as a function of the sub-

+- 350 space dimension in Fig. 6.
 The top panel shows that for trajectory 18H (large initial error), though very different error percentages are reached at different simulation times, increasing the number of bred vectors above 12 does not increase the projected error component in an important way.
-Assuming that slower growth at very large scales (that could hypothetically be found by further increasing the subspace dimension) is suppressed - by boundary forcing, this means that most of the error components are not, in fact, growing when the initial error is so large.
-Non-growing error components can be composed of saturated small and very small scales, which reached growth saturation, but have not yet triggered linear perturbation growth at a larger and slower scale (at least not in a measure sufficient to be detected by breeding), and, also, of wider signals that were present in the large initial error (the 18H initial state has been in fact constructed from a forecast state of the larger scale, hydrostatic model BOLAM, Sect.
-4) and that are still present in dynamically rather inactive areas.
-These last may appear as locally organized structures, which persist or drift in the domain, without steadily growing (nor widening), but nevertheless accouting for an important portion of the error.
+Assuming that slower growth at very large scales (that could hypothetically be found by further increasing the subspace dimension) is suppressed by boundary forcing, this means that most of the error com- - 355 ponents are not, in fact, growing when the initial error is so large.
+Non-growing error components can be composed of localised unstable structures which have already reached growth saturation, and, also, of wider signals, originally present in the large initial error, that are still present in areas that are dynamically rather inactive (the 18H initial state has been in fact constructed from a forecast state of the hydrostatic model BOLAM, Sect.
+5).
+Such larger non-growing signals may appear, in - 360 the error field, as locally organised structures, which persist or drift in the domain, accounting for an important portion of the error.

 Finally, in the bottom panel of Fig. 6, corresponding to trajectory R21 (small initial error), the error components appear to continue increasing, more or less steadily, with increasing subspace dimension.
-This means that the number of fast, small-scale instabilities is large (larger than 24, at least).
+This means that the number of small-scale fast instabilities is large (larger than 24, at least).

-6 Discussion and further developments
+7 Discussion and further developments

-In a preliminary study, it was possible to evaluate growth and saturation properties of the fastest and smallest-scale instabilities (Sect.
-3).
-Their doubling time, characterising linear error growth, and their tangent-linear time, characterizing the duration of growth

-- in the linear regime, resulted of comparable magnitude, leaving, on the one hand, some theoretical possibilities to make use of some characterisation of the linear regime to control error growth.
-On the other hand, both these characteristic times resulted quite short (about 2 h) with respect to lead-time lengths of interest for weather forecasting, even if, in principle, still of some interest for nowcasting (6-12 h). - A possibility that would remain open in that context would be the implementation of a sequence of dynamically consistent analysis steps, with appropriate frequency, say every hour, with the perspective of attempting control of the assimilation system trajectory.
+In a preliminary study, it was possible to evaluate growth and saturation properties of the fastest instabilities associated to the smallest (convective) dynamical scales (Sect.
+4).
+Their doubling time, characterising linear error growth, and their tangent-linear time, characterising the duration of growth in the linear regime, resulted of comparable magnitude, leaving, on the one hand, some theoretical possibilities to make use of some characterisation of the linear regime to control error growth.
+On the other hand, both these characteristic times resulted quite short (about 2 h) with respect to lead-time lengths of interest for weather forecasting, even if, in principle, still of some interest for nowcasting (6-12 h).